5 min read

 To find the answer to the other questions, simply adjust the criteria used in the formula to match what you want to see.
 As you can see, the insights are easily and quickly discovered with the SUMIF function.
 The SUMIF STYLIST table, the SUMIF CLIENT table, and the SUMIF PAYMENT table are setup to answer those all questions.

-Why SUMIF Instead of Filtering?
+Why Use the SUMIF Function Instead of Filtering or Sorting?

 While the SUMIF function is helpful, why couldn't you use a filter instead?
 You'd still be able to gather the same information, right?
 Technically yes, but it's much more cumbersome.
 If we were to use a filter for our above questions, we could only answer a single question at a time.
 Of course, you could create additional tables with separate filters, but that isn't practical.